illumos/ipd/ipd/0028/README.md

    Note that the DLPI is still provided by the GLDv3 (mac) framework, for application use.
-Applications may use the DLPI to access low-level details.
-These days such use is very rare, and mostly limited to legacy consumers such as snoop.
+Applications may use the DLPI to access low-level details or for accessing raw link layer protocols.
    This IPD does not propose to change the support by GLDv3 for DLPI applications.

 4. GLDv2